-This high-impact hiking bra provides commendable bounce control even without an underwire.
-It has a high-coverage, camisole design, tough reinforced cups, a two-way stretch back, firm shape, and fully adjustable, wide straps.
+This high-impact hiking bra provides commendable control even without an underwire.
+It has a high-coverage, camisole design, tough reinforced cups, a two-way stretch back, firm shape, and fully alterable, wide straps.

 Each of these features contributes to the bra’s impressive motion control over the breasts and make it ideal for curbing all the jiggling and bouncing we’re used to experiencing on the trails, particularly on steep descents.

-The No-Bounce Camisole bra is also easy to put on thanks to its use of multiple hooks on the back, is made with breathable, high-wicking fabric, and uses mesh in the upper camisole portion to help keep things cool.
+The Camisole hiking bra is also easy to put on thanks to its use of multiple hooks on the back, is made with breathable, high-wicking fabric, and uses mesh panels in the upper camisole portion to help keep things cool.

 - Excellent bounce control

 - Easy bra to put on